 - You may not use a radar detector anywhere in Manitoba

-Those aren’t the only lessons to learn at driving schools in Winnipeg.
-When you enroll, you’ll take classes that teach you things such as how to secure a child in a safety seat.
+Those aren’t the only lessons to learn at Driving Schools in Winnipeg.
+When you enroll, you’ll take classes that teach you things such as how to secure a child in a safe seat.
 Even if you don’t have children now, this is crucial information that every Canadian driver needs to know.
-Learn these facts now, and your tests at driving schools in Winnipeg will be easier when you take them.
+Learn these facts now, and your tests at Driving Schools in Winnipeg will be easier when you take them.
 Babies and toddlers who weigh up to 9 kg must be restrained in a rear-facing safety seating system.
 Kids who weigh more than 18 kg may sit in a front-facing system provided the proper restraints are in place.
 Front-facing car seats should never be used in proximity to an airbag.

 Drinking and driving in Winnipeg is prohibited.
 Manitoba has some of the harshest drinking and driving laws in Canada.
-This no-drinking rule applies to anything one might drive in Manitoba, including cars, trucks, snowmobiles, boats, motorcycles and all-terrain vehicles.
-When you sign up for driving schools in Winnipeg, commit to never, ever drive while intoxicated.
+This no-drinking rule applies to anything one might drive in Manitoba, including cars, trucks, snowmobiles, boats, motorcycles, and all-terrain vehicles.
+When you sign up for Driving Schools in Winnipeg, commit to never, ever driving while intoxicated.
 If you do, you can lose your license as well as your right to drive.